ingaschoeyen/BNCI/README.md

 ## The Project

-Using a public dataset, we should think of a causal inference problem for this dataset and execute it using the R toolbox [fill in].
+Using a public dataset, we should think of a causal inference problem for this dataset and execute it using the R toolbox [lavaan](https://www.lavaan.ugent.be/).

-Our chosen dataset is the Heart Disease Risk Dataset.
+Our chosen dataset is the [Heart Disease Risk Dataset](https://archive.ics.uci.edu/dataset/45/heart+disease).

 ### Research Questions